PLEXATIC/GenerativeBlock/Journal/Day 6.md

 It's worth noting, that these images don't really explore the latent space anymore, they just use a given, arbitrary number as a random starting point...

+Future idea:
+Make collage using avg color of face.
+**average vs. dominant color**
+Play with sentiments and deeper meanings